ignatiusmb/aubade/workspace/content/overview/+article.md

     graph.svg
 ```

-- directories act as slugs for your articles,
+- directories are slugs,
-- `+article.md` serves as the main entry point,
+- `+article.md` is the main entry,
-- additional `+*.md` files branch into sub-pages, and
+- extra `+*.md` files become sub-pages,
-- assets like images or videos stay alongside the articles.
+- assets stay alongside the articles.

-this keeps each article and its assets self-contained, making both content management and collaboration simpler. nevertheless, _nothing in Aubade enforces it_ — the primitives are flexible enough to adapt to any structure you prefer, and you can use it with your existing markdown files without any issues.
+this keeps each article self-contained and easier to manage.
+Aubade doesn't enforce this layout — the primitives adapt to any structure, and you can drop it into existing markdown projects without friction.